 We are also planning a low-impact 2D seismic survey program to further confirm the conventional resource and are working with the Namibian government to secure approval of a second Environmental Impact Assessment for this program.

-These preliminary results are the first major step toward proving whether Namibians have their own source of energy derived from petroleum and which holds promise of long-term energy security and the associated significant socio-economic benefits for the country.
+These preliminary results are the first major step toward proving whether Namibians have their own source of energy and hold the promise of long-term energy security and the associated significant socio-economic benefits for the country.